-The Company holds a 100% interest in certain mineral claims located in the Granisle area of B.C., subject to a 3% NSR royalty.
-These claims are located near the Morrison claims.
-The Company has met its requirements to maintain its recorded interest in the mineral claims with the Province of B.C. until 2021 and there are no other payments required until that year.
-During the year ended January 31, 2005 the previously capitalized amounts were written-off to operations.
+The Company holds a 100% interest in certain mineral claims located in the Omineca District of the Province of British Columbia ("B.C.").
+The Company has met its requirements to maintain its recorded interest in the mineral claims with the Province of BC, with some claims currently good to November 2022 and others that are good to 2023.